Academic Calendar 2025/26

 Practicum regulations

-All students are required to complete two field placements in the BSW program.
-Acceptance into the BSW program does not guarantee students a field placement.
-Students who are on Academic Warning or Academic Probation or subject to academic or non-academic student conduct proceedings will not ordinarily be permitted to register in the field placement.
+Accreditation standards require students to complete two field placements in the BSW program.
+Students who are on Academic Warning or Academic Probation or subject to academic or non-academic student conduct proceedings will not be permitted to register in the field placement.

 To register for the field placement, the following criteria and requirements must be met: